come home to yourself.

 Persistent relationship anxiety and attempts to soothe it in ineffective ways

 Attachment therapy can help you move from reactivity and self-doubt toward connection, self-trust, and emotional security.
 My online therapy practice in Houston provides a safe, empathetic space for this deep and meaningful work.
-You don’t have to navigate these patterns alone—healing is possible.
+You don’t have to navigate these patterns alone.
+Healing is possible.

 Personalized, Evidence-Based Therapy for Attachment Trauma.